Piyush Goyal: Minister of Commerce & Industry (2019 – present)

 In a bid to Atmanirbhar Bharat, Goyal launched One District One Product (ODOP) initiative to fuel the economic growth and generate employment within India.
 The objective of ODOP is to convert each district of India into an export hub by identifying products with export potential in the respective district.
-Goyal inaugurated ‘Prarambh’ International Summit, an initiative by Startup India in New Delhi.
+Goyal inaugurated 'Prarambh' International Summit, an initiative by Startup India in New Delhi.

-Leader of the House in Rajya Sabha (2021 - present)
+Leader of the House in Rajya Sabha (2021-2024)

+In June 2019, he was appointed the Deputy Leader of the House in Rajya Sabha.
 In July 2021, Goyal was appointed the Leader of the House in Rajya Sabha succeeding his colleague Thawar Chand Gehlot.

-Deputy Leader of the House (2019 - 2021)

-In June 2019, he was appointed the Deputy Leader of the House in Rajya Sabha.

 Minister of Consumer Affairs, Food & Public Distribution (2020 – present)

 After the demise of Ram Vilas Paswan, he took over the additional charge of the Ministry of Consumer Affairs Food & Public Distribution on 9 October 2020.

 After taking charge, Goyal announced the strengthening and modernising of the Food Corporation of India.
 He also emphasised that the procurement system at Minimum support price (MSP) will continue and Food Corporation of India (FCI) will be committed to serving farmers.
 To ensure that all the migrant labor community can draw their allotted ration anywhere in the country Goyal called for speedy implementation of One Nation One Ration Scheme.
 At the 3rd Governing Council meeting of the Bureau of Indian Standards (BIS), Goyal directed to cut quality testing charges for MSMEs, Startups and Women Entrepreneurs.

 Goyal also directed the Department of Consumer Affairs to focus and ensure on quality and quantity of products, processes and services to the consumers by way of the BIS Act, 2016 and Legal Metrology Act, 2009.